What is BMDSIS?

 The biomedical data science immersion scheme (BMDSIS) is a 5 to 6-month research programme where you deepen your domain knowledge in the biosciences via internship with a professor.
 You also gain the opportunity to apply your skills and develop your maturity

 as a biomedical data scientist.
 Depending on the project, this may also lead towards achievements such as deployed software or publications.
 Such achievements are useful “stamps” that signify ability.

 Currently, you need to be enrolled in the biomedical data science masters programme to be eligible for BMDSIS.
-However, we will also consider masters students from relevant competitive programmes in NTU on a case-by-case basis (for example, Master of Science in Analytics or Master of Science in Artificial Intelligence).
 Do note that acceptance into the BMDSIS internship will be subjected to supervisor’s agreement and number of projects available

 Can part-time students take part?